-The idea of representing data using visual means has been around for ages.
+The idea of representing data visually has been around for ages.
 In the business setting, we visualize data to help decision-makers grasp difficult concepts or identify new patterns, often using pie charts, graphs, infographics, and other visual aids.

 Over the past few decades, computers have taken data visualization to a whole new level, making it possible to instantly process heaps of data with little to no data analysis skills required.
-Modern tools go well beyond the capabilities of Microsoft excel spreadsheets, displaying data in complex, interactive ways, with heat maps, sparklines, dials, gauges, geographic maps, and other means of visual representation of data.
+Modern tools go well beyond the capabilities of Microsoft excel spreadsheets, displaying data in complex and interactive ways, with heat maps, sparklines, dials, gauges, geographic maps, and other means of visual data representation.

 Why Visualize Data?

 One of the reasons why data visualization has become the standard for modern business intelligence (BI) is its ability to help the human brain process information that would otherwise be utterly incomprehensible without some layer of abstraction.